Hamster45105/SpotifyLikedToPlaylist/README.md

 client_SECRET - Spotify API Client Secret

-redirect_url - Should be the same as what is in the Spotify developer dashboard.
+redirect_url - Should be the same as what is in the Spotify developer dashboard

 new_playlist_url - Playlist to convert liked songs into